From May 4th 2022, all Half Day DMZ tours are now open!Book Now

 Considering its history and that the DMZ (especially the JSA) has suffered various incidents with both military and civilian casualties, you might be wondering if it’s safe to take your family on a DMZ tour.

 Well, you’ll be glad to know that it has become safe for travellers these days.
 In fact, our DMZ tours from Seoul are one of our most popular day tours.

 In addition, since October 2018, both sides have removed all firearms from the Joint Security Area, cut personnel stationed there to 35 on each side, removed 11 guard posts along the demarcation line and removed some landmines.

 NO forced shopping stops on our DMZ tours

-Our tours are unique in that we offer high quality DMZ tours from Seoul with No shopping stops along the way.
-VIP Travel are currently the only tour operator offering this.
-Therefore you can make the most of your time during this truly unique Korean experience.
+Our tours are unique in that we offer high-quality DMZ tours from Seoul with No shopping stops along the way.
+VIP Travel is currently the only tour operator offering this.
+Therefore, book your DMZ tour with us to make the most of your time during this truly unique Korean experience.

 Booking Restrictions for tours of the DMZ

 Due to this being a military-controlled area run by the United Nations Command (UNC), there are some restrictions we have to abide by:

 Our DMZ Half Day tour offers very few restrictions and can be booked the day before.
 All visitors are required to bring their passports.
 Soldiers will check passports at the Unification Bridge and before entering.

 Children are also welcome when accompanied by an appropriate parent or guardian as there are no age restrictions in place for this tour.